Hong Kong news site shuts as pro-Beijing lawmakers sworn in

 In the summer, authorities forced the closure of Apple Daily, the newspaper owned by media tycoon and democracy activist Jimmy Lai.
 Lai is currently in jail and was newly charged with sedition last week.

-The U.S. and other Western government have condemned diminishing media and civil freedoms that Beijing promised to uphold for 50 years following Hong Kong’s 1997 handover from Britain.
+The U.S. and other Western governments have condemned the limits on media and civil freedoms that Beijing promised to uphold for 50 years following Hong Kong’s 1997 handover from Britain.

-But Hong Kong leader Carrie Lam last week defended the raid on Stand News, telling reporters that “inciting other people … could not be condoned under the guise of news reporting.”
+Hong Kong leader Carrie Lam last week defended the raid on Stand News, telling reporters that “inciting other people … could not be condoned under the guise of news reporting.”

-The only remaining pro-democracy news outlets in the city is Hong Kong Free Press, an English-language news outlet, and Initium, a Chinese-language news outlet which had moved its headquarters to Singapore in August, but still has staff in the city.
+The only remaining pro-democracy news media in the city are Hong Kong Free Press, an English-language news outlet, and Initium, a Chinese-language news outlet which moved its headquarters to Singapore in August, but still has staff in the city.

 Citizen News likened itself to a small dinghy in rough waters.

-“At the centre of a brewing storm, we found (ourselves) in a critical situation.
-In the face of a crisis, we must ensure the safety and well-being of everyone who are on board.”
+“At the center of a brewing storm, we found (ourselves) in a critical situation.
+In the face of a crisis, we must ensure the safety and well-being of everyone who are on board,” it said.

 Wu reported from Taipei, Taiwan.